 The 65-foot-tall Delicate Arch is an icon of Arches National Park, located in the high desert of eastern Utah.
 It's one of some 2,000 natural stone arches at the park, formed by the weathering and erosion of Jurassic-era sandstone, but its dramatic shape and placement help raise its profile.
 Getting there means hiking 3 miles round-trip with no shade, so bring plenty of water.
 At night, the dry climate and dark skies make for great stargazing.

 Chimney Tops, Great Smoky Mountains National Park

 Along the lush, foggy spine of southern Appalachia's Blue Ridge Mountains, half a million acres are protected as a U.S. nature preserve and a UNESCO World Heritage site.
-There's a lot to see in Great Smoky Mountains National Park — the country's most visited national park, drawing nearly 10 million people a year — but some of the best views are from Chimney Tops, a 4,677-foot-tall mountain that features a popular 4-mile hiking trail.
+There's a lot to see in Great Smoky Mountains National Park — the country's most visited national park, drawing at least 10 million people a year — but some of the best views are from Chimney Tops, a 4,677-foot-tall mountain that features a popular 4-mile hiking trail.

 Mount McKinley, Denali National Park and Preserve

 Mount McKinley seen twice, once in the horizon and then in the aptly named Reflection Pond.
 (Photo: Denali National Park and Preserve/Flickr)

 Across the continent from the Smokies, a very different mountain scene sprawls across 6 million acres of untamed Alaska.
 Denali National Park and Preserve is the third-largest U.S. national park, and it's also home to North America's tallest peak: the 20,320-foot Mount McKinley.
 Climbing it is no walk in the park — aside from skill and luck, you'll need $350 and 60 days notice — but thankfully it's just one of Denali's many natural wonders.